The Texas

 Perhaps nothing can cause such a universal emotional response in drivers as the dreaded lane-ending-merge like the ones when a lane is closed for road work or a crash.
 We all know the drill — most people move out of the truncated lane early while a few seemingly self-important people take advantage of the empty lane to cut in at the front of the line, causing incalculable road rage amongst those waiting patiently in the through lane.
 Even some of those people cutting in at the front feel the stress of that tense, last-second merge while knowing that they're now the target of disdain of dozens of people behind them.
 It's even worse for the innocent, well-meaning motorist who tried to get in earlier but was blocked by self-defeating road vigilantes.

 In Texas and most states, legally, there is no requirement to merge until the taper point.
-Therefore, this situation exposes a deep-seated philosophical argument: Is it better to merge early, like most folks do, or wait and merge "late", i.e. at the point where the lane ends?
+Therefore, this situation exposes a deep-seated philosophical argument: Is it better to merge early, which has been the traditional way of doing it, or wait and merge "late", i.e. at the point where the lane ends?

 Most drivers are either taught, or learn on their own (often instinctively), to merge early.
 That just seems to be the "right" thing to do on so many levels.
 And sometimes, it is indeed the right thing to do.

 But traffic experts have discovered in recent years that sometimes it's actually the wrong thing to do, and the late merge has now become the recommended procedure in a number of states including Minnesota, Wisconsin, Washington, Missouri, and Kansas, as well as in much of Europe, where in Germany it's actually the law.
-(German zipper-merge sign at left above.)
 It's also supported and recommended by the American Automobile Association (AAA).

 ADVERTISEMENT